NoahStolk/DevilDaggersAssetEditor/ReadMe.md

 ## Changelog

+#### 0.3.3.0 - September 23, 2019

+- Created progress bar for lengthy tasks such as compressing and extracting.
+- Many bug fixes.
+- Improved audio descriptions.

 #### 0.3.0.0 - September 19, 2019

 - Implemented particle extraction, compression, and mod files.
 The particle files are in binary, so there is not much to mod until I figure out what the bytes mean, but you can switch particles and replace them with others.